kitten-science/kitten-scientists/README.md

 ### Unlocking

 -   Workshop **upgrades** and **techs** are automatically bought when affordable, prioritizing the workshop if both are enabled.
-When you enable the *Limited* option for upgrades, then will ignore some useless upgrades.
-- **Policies** can be automatically chosen last load policies list.
 -   **Races** for trading are automatically explored as they become available.
 -   Space **missions** can automatically be conducted.
 -   **Buildings** can be set to be automatically upgraded to their second stage as soon as upgrading would not significantly impact income.

 ### Trading